A new Caribbean residential project provides luxury living spaces, with a bonus incentive for investors.

 Antigua, the larger island of the two-island nation of Antigua & Barbados is attracting buyers again.
 Property values on the island dropped 30 to 50 percent during the financial crisis in 2008.
 As economies recover, international buyers are finding renewed reasons to buy in the "paradise" location.

 The program is one of a number of programs introduced by countries competing for investors.
-Other countries offering visas for investments include Dominica, St. Kitts and Nevis, Portugal, Cyprus and Greece
+Other countries offering visas for investments include Dominica, St. Kitts and Nevis, Portugal, Cyprus and Greece.
+Spain also passed a visa bill last September.

 "Island Heights Ltd, developers of the project of Tamarind Hills, has received the highest levels of concessions available from the Antiguan Government," according to the listing.
 "This includes passing on a 75 percent waiver of purchase taxes to first time buyers of Tamarind Hills properties, reducing the 7.5 percent tax to 1.875 percent."